Marichi’s Pose A - Marichyasana A

 Step 9

-Sit up tall with a long, straight spine.
-Inhale.
+Sit up tall, maintaining a long and straight spine.
+Inhale deeply.

 Step 10

-Exhale and begin to fold into a forward bend, keeping your hands bound and your spine long.
-Keep your gaze (drishti) on the left toes.
-Your right knee will move to the right, but keep your right foot firmly planted on the floor.
-It's OK if your right buttock comes up off the ground.
+Exhale and begin to fold forward, maintaining the bind of your hands and keeping your spine elongated.
+Maintain your gaze (drishti) on your left toes.
+As you fold, your right knee will move outward, but ensure your right foot remains firmly planted on the ground.
+It's acceptable if your right buttock lifts off the floor slightly.

 Step 11